Best Things to Do in Akko – Discover Israel Off the Beaten Path

 Get Lost in Akko’s Cobbled Stone Streets and Discover Akko’s Hidden Gems

 Wandering around aimlessly in narrow cobbled stone streets with our cameras in our hands is our favorite way to spend the day.
-If we happen to stumble upon tiny bakeries, colorful street art, local kids playing in back alleys, a small shop of a seamstress or the studio of the local stone sculpture and other such sights, well, we can tick off a couple of other highlights from our favorite things to do list.
+If we happen to stumble upon tiny bakeries, colorful street art, local kids playing in back alleys, a small shop of a seamstress or the studio of the local stone sculptor and other such sights, well, we can tick off a couple of other highlights from our favorite things to do list.
 Akko’s Old City is a UNESCO World Heritage Site but it is also a living breathing city where you’ll witness the everyday lives of the residents.
 It is a place to capture unique photographs, an opportunity to discover where the locals buy their freshly baked Za’atar covered pita that is baked in the oldest oven in Akko, a maze where you’ll find simple local residential houses near a high-end boutique hotel and so much more.
 It is very small so it’s not that easy to get lost but if you do, just ask the friendly locals who’ll gladly help you.

 Visit Akko’s Museums